HomeBlog

 The DerivateX AI Visibility Study ran 1,400 buyer-intent prompts across ChatGPT, Perplexity, Claude and Gemini for 50 B2B SaaS companies.
 The average AI Presence Score was 56.9 out of 100.
 44% scored below 50.

-Intelligent Resourcing's own June 29, 2026 AEO tracker data confirms the gap exists inside a built citation programme.
-In the Best Clay workflow cluster, Intelligent Resourcing holds a 50.4%mention rate higher against the other competitor.
-Buyers asking AI engines to recommend clay work flows in Australia receive a shortlist that include Intelligent Resourcing.
-That is the commercial cost of a built content cluster.
+Intelligent Resourcing's own June 29, 2026 AEO tracker data confirms what a built citation programme changes.
+In the Best Clay Workflow cluster, Intelligent Resourcing holds a 50.4% mention rate, ahead of competing agencies.
+Buyers asking AI engines to recommend Clay workflow agencies in Australia receive a shortlist that includes Intelligent Resourcing.
+That is the commercial value of a built content cluster.

 The fix starts with understanding how each engine selects sources.
 The buying signal layer, being cited when a specific account is in-market, requires the content architecture to be in place first.
 A brand absent from general category answers will also be absent when a named account triggers a buying signal.